altocodenl/cell/readme.md

    - range (for numbers): >, <, >=, <=
    - match (for text): regex (more verbose and readable format for regexes: More open regex format with lists: literal, character class, backreference or lookahead)
    - any other logic, really, the full language is there
-- diff: takes one or two points of the dialogue and gives you a diff.
+- diff: takes one or two points of the dialog and gives you a diff.
 - access masks
 - Recursive lambdas by referencing itself?
 - Parsing issues: